Biden signs off on hefty pay raise for federal firefighters - NewsBreak

 The infrastructure law also authorized agencies to increase the base salary of federal wildland firefighters by $20,000 per year or 50% of their current base salary, whichever is lower, through 2023.
 The firefighters will receive back pay for the raises, dating to October 2021.

-The National Federation of Federal Employees union, which represents a majority of federal wildland firefighters, had been urging the Biden administration to interpret the statute as broadly as possible, as firefighters across the country were struggling to make ends meet.
+The National Federation of Federal Employees union had been urging the Biden administration to interpret the statute as broadly as possible, as firefighters across the country were struggling to make ends meet.

-“This is incredibly good news for federal wildland firefighters all across the country,” said Randy Erwin, president of the union.
-“There has been a serious recruitment and retention problem for wildland firefighters at federal agencies this year."

 Forest Service Chief Randy Moore told a Senate subcommittee last month that his agency's staffing levels are at 90% overall but as low as 50% percent in some areas, including Oregon, Washington state and California.